The moduli space of multi-scale differentials: Modifying differentials and perturbed period coordinates

 \section{Modifying differentials and perturbed period coordinates}

-The goal of this section is first to define modifying differentials~$\xi$ as a preparation for the plumbing construction in Section~\ref{sec:Dehn}.
-The second goal is to define local coordinates, which we will call perturbed period coordinates, on the simple model domain.
-These will be useful to describe neighborhoods of boundary points.
-We start with only vertical nodes and in Section~\ref{sec:extendperturbed} we extend the perturbed period coordinates to also include the limit of periods through horizontal nodes.
+The first goal of this section is to define {\em modifying differentials}~$\bfxi$ as a preparation for the plumbing construction in Section~\ref{sec:Dehn}, which will enable us to give complex charts on~$\LMS$.
+The second goal is to define local coordinates, which we will call {\em perturbed period coordinates}, on the simple model domain.
+Once we define the plumbing construction and define families of \msds, the universal property of the family of \auxds over the model domain will allow us to prove the universal property of $\LMS$ in Section~\ref{sec:UnivDehn}.

+For defining perturbed period coordinates, in this section we restrict to the case with only vertical nodes.
+In Section~\ref{sec:extendperturbed} we will define extended perturbed period coordinates, to also account for the periods through horizontal nodes.
+This extension will require the plumbing setup introduced in Section~\ref{sec:Dehn}.
 The perturbed period coordinates are similar to the usual period coordinates, with the following modifications that will allow us to transition from stable curves with many nodes to curves with fewer nodes.

-First, they are coordinates for the universal differential~$\bfeta$, but rescaled by the scaling parameters~$\bft$, and perturbed by the modifying differentials~$\xi$.
-The reason for this is that the perturbed differential lives on the universal family over the Dehn space~$\ODehn$ defined below after plumbing.
-Consequently, once the plumbing construction is completed, perturbed period coordinates are coordinates on~$\ODehn$.
+First, they are coordinates for the universal differential~$\bfeta$, but perturbed by the modifying differentials~$\bfxi$, and rescaled by~$\bft$ as defined in \eqref{eq:omTeta}.
+The reason for this is that the perturbed differential lives on the universal family over the Dehn space~$\ODehn$, which will be defined after plumbing.
+Consequently, once the plumbing construction is completed, perturbed period coordinates will turn out to be coordinates on~$\ODehn$.

 Second, the plumbing construction cuts out the zero that used to be at the top end of any vertical node.
 Thus to keep track of the relative period corresponding to such a zero, we compute a period not to this zero, but to a suitably chosen nearby point.
 The choice of this nearby point will be made in such a way that under degeneration to the boundary of~$\Omega\barMDs$ the difference between the perturbed period and the original period tends to zero.